DINA-Web/guidelines/DINA-Web-Development-Guidelines.md

 test | launches tests

 Module documentation should refer to separate commands for at least secrets, build-images, init, up-compose.
 The Makefile can also include make [all], which abstracts all automatic processes under single command (for expert users).

+# Secrets

+Generate secrets automatically during build process whenever possible (i.e. when services are inside a multi-container application deployed as a single entity.)

+Save secrets into “dotfiles” (e.g. .env-servicename).
+Commit only templates of these file into Git.
+Read secrets from these files to containers’ environment variables when deploying with docker-compose (using settings on docker-compose.yml).

+**TBD** NAMING SCHEME FOR SECRET AND ENVIRONMENT FILES? include in every .gitignore e.g. `.secret*`